wp-plugins/very-simple-event-list/readme.txt

 = Translation =
-Dutch, German and Swedish translation included.
+Dutch, German, Swedish and Ukrainian translation included.
 More translations are very welcome!
 Please contact me via my website.

 = CREDITS =
 Without the WordPress codex and help from the WordPress community I was not able to develop this plugin, so: thank you!